-Alex Hodgkiss is a research officer working on the KindOx project, which is a collaboration with Ferrero international.
-The project focuses on an educational app for children (Magic Kinder app).
-Alex’s research focuses on the role of parental engagement and language and literacy development, in the context of the app.
+Alex Hodgkiss is a research officer working on the LiFT project, which is a collaboration with Ferrero international.

 Before joining the Department of Education, Alex completed his PhD in Psychology and Education at University College London.
 His previous research focused on the role of children’s spatial thinking skills in the development of conceptual understanding in science.